- Directed By: David Dobkin

 |Domestic Box Office: $47,119,388||Overseas Box Office: $37,300,000|

-The Judge was the first project from Robert Downey Jr. and Susan Downey’s production company Team Downey and this $50 million courtroom drama was co-financed by Warner Bros and Village Roadshow and received some additional coin from Ratpac-Dune.
+The budget for The Judge was $50 million and it was the first project from Robert Downey Jr. and Susan Downey’s production company Team Downey and this courtroom drama was co-financed by Warner Bros and Village Roadshow and received some additional coin from Ratpac-Dune.
 The Judge was slated as an awards contender with an October 10 release date and plenty of heat evaporated from the project when it premiered a month early as the opening film at the Toronto International Film Festival and was met with mediocre reviews.

 Warner Bros launched an expensive marketing blitz for The Judge, spending $35.8M on TV ads (as per iSpotTV), plus millions more in print, online, radio, etc., for a domestic P&A spend nearly the price of the film’s budget.
 The marketing spend was overkill and the movie was tracking soft between $13 – $17 million.